medic/cht-core/docs/install/index.md

 Now configure SMSSync with the URL to our Export application:

 * Launch SMSSync
 * Edit Settings
 * Choose **Enter the Sync URL** option
-* Enter the Kujua Export URL you discovered in the previous step and **append one more part**: `add`.
+* Enter the local network URL you discovered in the Verify Network steps above and **append one more part**: `add`.
 Complete example: `http://10.10.20.105:5984/kujua/_design/kujua-export/_rewrite/add`.
 * Choose **OK**

 ![Edit Settings](img/smssync_settings.png)